her3ticAVI/BadUSBScripts/README.md

 </h1>

 ### Overview
-A compilation of BadUSB Scripts
+A compilation of BadUSB Scripts and Payloads collected from other projects customized to the way I prefer it.

 ### Payloads and Scripts

 | Payloads                                                                                                        | Description                                                                                       | Plug'n'Play | Author      |
 | :-------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------ | :-----------| :-----------|